 The Business Services Office (Administration Building, second floor) is responsible for all financial transactions between students and the university.
-Our office offers a variety of services including monthly account billing, credit balance refund, payment processing, support for past due accounts, third party sponsorship assistance, and semester payment plans.
+The office offers a variety of services including monthly account billing, credit balance refund, payment processing, support for past due accounts, third party sponsorship assistance, and semester payment plans.
 Students can also visit our office to retrieve their bookstore vouchers and obtain a parking pass.
-Our office hours are Monday through Thursday, from 8 a.m. -5 p.m. and Friday, from 9 a.m. -5 p.m.
-For further information regarding our office, please visit our website, https://osuokc.edu/businessservices.
+For further information regarding our office, please visit our website, https://osuokc.edu/ businessservices.